 I have found that my daughter tends to get travel sickness in taxis that smell badly and in similar situations where the smell overwhelms her senses and sends her into a downward spiral.
 This is where aromatherapy (or even a spritz of perfume from your handbag) can be incredibly helpful.
 Motion sickness inhalers typically are scented with ginger, orange and/or peppermint.
 They’re certainly not a cure, but they can provide moments of relief and calm when that nausea strikes.

-Do Kids Grow Out of Motion Sickness?
+Do Kids Grow out of Motion Sickness?

 Motion sickness in airplanes, boats, and cars tends to strike kids between 2 and 12 years old.
 But the answer is, yes, most kids grow out of motion sickness.